2024

 Durata totale: 47:15

-Hands is the tenth unreleased work by Tony Carnevale, produced with Stefania Graziani
+Hands is the tenth unreleased work by Tony Carnevale, created with Stefania Graziani, with Tony Carnevale as the artistic director of the project.

 Concept:

-The key thought of this work is concentrated in the word ‘collaboration’, which is not only a ‘doing together’ of an artistic and performing nature (composition and execution), but is also a collaboration based on a common vision, on an ideal: a shared way, therefore, of living and understanding music and artistic expression.
-The contents of these ideals are also expressed in the eight books written by Tony Carnevale and are supported by the ANORA Association of which Stefania Graziani and Tony Carnevale are founding members.
+The key idea of this work centers on the word “collaboration,” which is not merely a form of “working together” in artistic and practical terms (composition and performance), but also a collaboration grounded in a shared vision, in an ideal: a shared way of living and understanding music and artistic expression.
+The contents of these ideals are further articulated in the eight books written by Tony Carnevale and are supported by the ANORA Association.
+The ninth book, Beyond Notes – Unlocking the Creative and Emotional Power through Music, written in English, is currently in the process of acquisition by the Library of Berklee College of Music in Boston.

 Hands also tells of the compositional collaboration and artistic relationship between a man and a woman, which led to the creation of a work in which both, united and distinct, recognise themselves.